DETAILED ACTION

 processing, using the language model, the updated conversational context to generate a response to the user query ([Section 4.4] [pg.
 676] the end-to-end system is able to interact with the user to solicit details relevant to the task, generate API calls to fetch data from external knowledge sources, and use the responses provided by the API call to construct natural language responses (then feeds the updated context back into the model to generate the natural language response)).

-The difference between the prior art and the claimed invention is that Byrne does not explicitly teach the function call comprising a natural language format; based on determining the output generated by the language model includes the reference to the function call: translating the natural language format for the function call to an application programming interface (API) calls that conforms to requirements of an API to invoke the external data source.
+The difference between the prior art and the claimed invention is that Byrne does not explicitly teach the language model generating the function call in a natural language format; based on determining the output generated by the language model includes the reference to the function call: translating the natural language format for the function call to an application programming interface (API) calls that conforms to requirements of an API to invoke the external data source.

-Mazumder teaches the function call comprising a natural language format ([Introduction] for each API, the proposed approach attaches a natural language representations of it, which is a set of one or more API seed commands (ASCs) written in natural language (API/function call representations written in natural language));
+Mazumder teaches the language model generating the function call in a natural language format ([Introduction] for each API, the proposed approach attaches a natural language representations of it, which is a set of one or more API seed commands (ASCs) written in natural language … just like a natural language command from the user to invoke the API (representing an API/function call natural language form));

-based on determining the output generated by the language model includes the reference to the function call: translating the natural language format for the function call to an application programming interface (API) calls that conforms to requirements of an API to invoke the external data source ([Introduction] [Intro CML] when the user gives a natural language command, the system simply matches the command with one of the ASCs and in doing so, also instantiates the objects for the associated API to be executed; CML simply maps a user command to a correct ASC and the system executes the API attached to the ASC (ground/mapping the natural-language form command to the API and instantiating arguments so the API can be executed)).
+based on determining the output generated by the language model includes the reference to the function call: translating the natural language format for the function call to an application programming interface (API) calls that conforms to requirements of an API to invoke the external data source ([Introduction] [Intro CML] when the user gives a natural language command, the system simply matches the command with one of the ASCs and in doing so, also instantiates the objects for the associated API to be executed; CML simply maps a user command to a correct ASC and the system executes the API attached to the ASC (maps/translates the natural language ASC representation into the corresponding API execution; ground/mapping the natural-language form command to the API and instantiating arguments so the API can be executed)).

 Claims 7 and 17,